-All of the tables contained in this actuarial valuation report and in the actuarial section of the HPOPS Comprehensive Annual Financial Report (CAFR) were prepared by Gabriel, Roeder, Smith & Company.
+All of the tables contained in this actuarial valuation report and in the actuarial section of the HPOPS Annual Comprehensive Financial Report (ACFR) were prepared by Gabriel, Roeder, Smith & Company.
 Historical information for years prior to 2008 was prepared by the prior actuarial firm and was not subjected to our actuarial review.
-We certify that the information presented herein is accurate and fairly portrays the actuarial position of HPOPS as of July 1, 2019.
+We certify that the information presented herein is accurate and fairly portrays the actuarial position of HPOPS as of July 1, 2022.

 All of our work conforms with generally accepted actuarial principles and practices, and to the Actuarial Standards of Practice issued by the Actuarial Standards Board.
 In our opinion, our calculations also comply with the requirements of State law and the Statements of the Governmental Accounting Standards Board.
 The undersigned are independent actuaries and consultants.
-All of the undersigned are Enrolled Actuaries, Members of the American Academy of Actuaries, and meet the Qualification Standards of the American Academy of Actuaries are experienced in performing valuations for large public retirement systems.
+All of the undersigned are Enrolled Actuaries, Members of the American Academy of Actuaries, and meet the Qualification Standards of the American Academy of Actuaries.
+Finally, all of the undersigned are experienced in performing valuations for large public retirement systems.

+Respectfully submitted,

-Respectfully submitted, Gabriel, Roeder, Smith & Company
+Gabriel, Roeder, Smith & Company